 Good links with our feeder nurseries ensures a smooth transition for those children joining us for their Nursery or Reception year.
+We also have our own nursery from which the majority of children in Reception attend.
 Our mutually agreed statement of School Readiness - a document produced with a number of schools in the area including our feeder nursery and secondary school - outlines our expectations for each year group and is based upon the National Curriculum (2014).